datacommonsorg/docsite/api/rest/v2/index.md

 {: #url-encode}
 ## URL-encoding reserved characters in GET requests

 HTTP GET requests do not allow some of the characters used by Data Commons DCIDs and relation expressions.
-When sending GET requests, you may need use the [corresponding percent codes](https://en.wikipedia.org/wiki/Percent-encoding){: target="_blank"} for reserved characters.
+When sending GET requests, you may need to use the [corresponding percent codes](https://en.wikipedia.org/wiki/Percent-encoding){: target="_blank"} for reserved characters.
 For example, a query string such as the following:

 ```
 https://api.datacommons.org/v2/node?key=AIzaSyCTI4Xz-UW_G2Q2RfknhcfdAnTHq5X5XuI&nodes=geoId/06&property=<-*